mezo-org/musd/docs/rebalancing.md

 Note that depending on the burden of manual rebalancing it may not be worth automating.

 ## Open Questions
-- Do we need to perform this on a cadenced schedule or can we just do it based off of alerting?
 - What are the thresholds for BTC exposure or MUSD position size that would trigger a rebalance?

 ## References